juliusbroomfield/interview-prep/study-guide.md

     ```

 - Find Intersection Point of Two Lists: Using length difference or hash table.

+  - Using length difference:

+    - Calculate lengths of both lists, then align the points so that they have an equal number of nodes ahead, and the move them forward to find the intersection

   - Time Complexity: O(m + n), where m and n are lengths of two lists.

+- Sorting Linked Lists

+  - The bottom-up approach for merge sort (merge sort is much better than quicksort here) starts by splitting the problem into the smallest subproblem and iteratively merge the result to solve the original problem.

+    - First, the list is split into sublists of size 1 and merged iteratively in sorted order.
+The merged list is solved similarly.

+    - The process continues until we sort the entire list

+  - Time Complexity: O(n log n)

+  - Space Complexity: O(1)

+    - The top-down approach is O(log n)

 ## Tree Algorithms

 - **Tree Traversals**: Inorder, Preorder, Postorder, Level order (BFS).

   - **DFS Code:**
     ```python
     class Solution: